Written By: Chloe Wilson - BSc(Hons) Physiotherapy

 Here we will look at what is going on during foot gout attacks, common symptoms and diagnosis tools, risk factors and treatment options, and then go on to look at the best gout prevention strategies for avoiding flare-ups.

-Gout is the most common type of inflammatory arthritis and is caused by a build-up of uric acid crystals in a joint.
+Foot gout is caused by a build-up of uric acid crystals in a joint.
 Uric acid is a natural product that is constantly being produced when the body breaks down chemicals known as purines found in foods such as meat and seafood.

 Normally, uric acid is filtered and removed through the kidneys and doesn’t cause any problems.
 However, sometimes the kidneys can’t remove the uric acid quickly enough or the body just produces too much of it.